judelotus/judesworkshop/README.md

 # judesworkshop 2024
-Written by Jude
+Made by @judelotus

-This repository was made only for my socials page, I might use this page in the future but im not sure.
+⚠️ You are in the repository website
-For now it is only for my site.
+This repository is made for the website: